 The end to the free movement of EU nationals to the UK, given as an objective in negotiations by the Prime Minister, may also make it more difficult for US companies with operations throughout the EU to relocate employees from other EU Member States to the UK and vice versa.

-An audit of the workforce will help to identify individuals who may be affected, including those who may be able to apply for citizenship or permanent residence and to target communications to employees who may be most affected.
+An audit of a company's workforce will help to identify individuals who may be affected, including those who may be able to apply for citizenship or permanent residence and to enable targeted communications to employees who may be most affected.
 Plans for recruitment and secondment of staff may also be impacted.

 Intellectual property implications

 The UK has announced that it will ratify the Agreement on a Unified Patent Court, which means that the UPC system should go ahead but with a delayed start date of some time in 2019 (although the whole process is currently being delayed in the German courts).
 Whether the UK will remain within the UPC post-Brexit is a matter of debate, since although it is not an EU institution, certain EU principles and structures are embedded within the UP system.
 Most importantly, enforcement rights may be an issue as the Prime Minister has said that one of her objectives is to bring an end to the jurisdiction of the European Court of Justice in Britain.

 This is an amended and updated version of articles previously published in the California Daily Journal and insidecounsel.com.